24/7 Free Rehab Hotline

 Doxycycline is a broad spectrum antibiotic.
 It is listed in the class of antibiotics known as tetracyclines.
 It is typically prescribed to those with respiratory tract infections because its affects certain bacterias.
 Doxycycline is also used to treat malaria and lyme disease.
 Just as with most medications, doxycycline has side effects and contraindications.
-When taking doxycycline is not recommended to use alcohol however it is not prohibited.
+When taking doxycycline, it is not recommended to use alcohol; however, it is not prohibited.

 Alcohol and Doxycycline